Tochemey/olric/README.md

 [![build](https://img.shields.io/github/actions/workflow/status/Tochemey/olric/ci.yml?branch=main)](https://github.com/Tochemey/olric/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/Tochemey/olric/branch/main/graph/badge.svg?token=C5Z0JE8SNj)](https://codecov.io/gh/Tochemey/olric)

+This is forked version of the [main repository](https://github.com/tochemey/olric) with few bug fixes, refactoring, and it is only handles the embedded version.
+Please use the original repo for any bugs or related questions.

+## Modifications from original library

+* Support only embedded mode even though the majority of the code to run client/server is still there except the runner code.
+* Remove Client/Server mode
+* Renamed module name
+* Upgrade **go version to 1.22.0**
+* Refactor the readme to suit the behavior of this fork
+* Fix some go routines leaks bugs
+* **TLS Support**

 ## Overview

 Olric is a distributed, in-memory key/value store and cache.
 It's designed from the ground up to be distributed, and it